 The business alliance agreement between SymBio and Eisai Co., Ltd. under which Eisai acts as a sales agent expires in December 2020.
-SymBio started to build an in-house sales organization for Treakisym® in the domestic market in October 2018.
+SymBio started to build an in-house sales organization for Treakisym[®] in the domestic market in October 2018.
 Key management priority is to move into the black in FY12/21 and ongoing profit growth thereafter.
 The company is therefore laying the groundwork for a shift to an internal sales organization to drive future business development.

-The company increased Treakisym® sales representatives and conducted training needed to form the core of its in-house marketing network.
-Information provision activities were started from July 2019 by the Treakisym® sales representatives dispatched to each region to promote the shift to a nationwide operation with close local ties.
-The company also made steady progress with preparation of infrastructure such as logistics, distribution, and information systems.
+The company increased Treakisym[®] sales representatives (highly specialized sales representatives) and conducted training to form the core of its in-house marketing network.
+Information provision activities were started from July 2019 by the Treakisym[®] sales representatives dispatched to each region to promote the shift to a nationwide operation with close local ties.
+The company made progress toward completing the formation of its nationwide sales structure (planned in 1H FY12/20).
+In Q4 FY12/19 (October to December 2019) it hired additional regional sales managers and Treakisym[®] managers necessary to complete the sales structure, as well as moving ahead with business alliances with pharmaceutical wholesalers and establishing logistics centers in East and West Japan to provide a distribution and logistics function.
+It also prepared a new IT system that includes ERP to upgrade its IT infrastructure.